VictorGoic0/Demand-Letter-Gen/PRD.md

 ## 1. Executive Summary

-The Demand Letter Generator is an AI-driven solution designed by Steno to streamline the creation of demand letters for law firms.
+The Demand Letter Generator is an AI-driven solution designed by Gauntlet to streamline the creation of demand letters for law firms.
 By leveraging OpenAI's models to automate the drafting of these documents, this tool aims to significantly reduce the time attorneys spend on this task, increasing efficiency and productivity.
 The tool will allow for the uploading of source materials (medical records, police reports, etc.) and the creation of firm-specific templates, ultimately enhancing client satisfaction and retention.

 This MVP focuses on core P0 features only, with a pragmatic technical architecture designed for rapid development and deployment.